spacedKID/video-downloader/README.md

 ### Optional: 📦 Dependencies
 (This step is only required should you install additional software and need to update the repository.)

-Dependencies are listed in `pyproject.tom` and fully locked in `uv.lock`.
+Dependencies are listed in `pyproject.toml` and fully locked in `uv.lock`.

 To update the lockfile after changing dependencies: